The Incident Management process

 TOPdesk has a lot of experience with Incident Management.
 You could even say it’s our core business.
 Over the years, we’ve come up with several best practices for managing incidents, which makes implementing this process easy.
 Here are the five most important best ones:

-- Log everything.
-No matter how urgent an incident is, or how important the caller, register every incident.
-Incident Management systems are a great way to keep track of all your organization’s incidents, speeding up the duration time.
+- Log everything, smarter.
+No matter how urgent an incident is, or how important the caller, register every incident in one tool.
+This way, you can keep track of all your organization’s incidents, speeding up the duration time.
 You can even work with standardized fields, and automated email updates to save more time.

 - Fill in everything.
 At least fill in every mandatory field.
 Especially encourage your agents to take this seriously.
 This best practice can be particularly useful when making reports, and when processing incidents as efficiently as possible.